Let’s go camping, have fun and make some friends!

 Question 1:How long will the caravans be in one place?

-Answer 1: Everyone must move every 14 days and then meet-up at the next location in order to satisfy Bureau of Land Management’s (BLM’s) rules.
+Answer 1: Everyone must move every 14 days and then meet-up at the next location.
 Campers will drive individually to the next location, not convoy as one large group.
-We expect to have Caravan Groups of about 25 participants, but may go up to 75 if needed.
+We expect most Caravan Groups to be about 25 rigs, but will go up to 38 if needed.

 Question 2: How will it work?

 Answer 2: The caravans will be very fluid and unstructured.
-On this page we give you dates and locations for each group which are designed to satisfy Bureau of Land Management’s (BLM’s) rules.* Basically we can only stay in one location for 14 days and then must move at least 25 miles to the next campsite.
+They are scheduled to satisfy the rules associated with the land we will be camped on (Bureau of Land Management’s (BLM’s), National Forest Service (NSF), etc.).
+Typically we can only stay in one location for 14 days and then must move at least 25 miles to the next campsite.
 We’re all expected to abide by common courtesy and be thoughtful of each other and other campers in the area.
-We will do that by maintaining clean camps , restraining and cleaning up after our pets and not making noise that bothers others.
-A leader in each group will make sure regulations are followed and that we leave each location in better condition than when the group arrived.
+We will do that by maintaining clean camps, restraining and cleaning up after our pets, and not making noise that bothers others.
+Each group will make sure regulations are followed and that we leave each location in better condition than when the group arrived.
 See LeaveNoTrace and TreadLightly.

 Question 3: What do I need to do to be prepared and what kind of vehicle do I need?